oracle/cloudtestdrive/DataScience/lab100/lab.md

 - `TotalBsmtSF`: size of basement
 - `OverallQual`: overall quality category
 - `YearBuilt`: year house was built
-- `MSZoning`: A=Agriculture, C=Commercial, RH=Residential High Density, et cetera
+- `MSZoning`: A=Agriculture, C=Commercial, RH=Residential High Density, etc.

-.

-### Are the columns we selected intuitively also correlated with Sale Price?
+### Are the columns we selected intuitively also correlated with the Sale Price?

 Let's test our theories that these input features are correlated with Sale Price.
 We'll start with the numerical variables first: `GrLivArea`, `TotalBsmtSF`, `OverallQual` and `YearBuilt`.
 Because all of these are numerical continuous attributes, we can use scatter plots here.